liangjiubujiu/CTooth/README.md

 ## Dataset Requisition
-If you would like to access to the **CTooth** dataset, please send an email guided by **[Data_requisition.md](https://github.com/liangjiubujiu/CTooth/blob/main/Data_requistion.md)** to the acw499@qmul.ac.uk.
-You will notice our updates via a Wechat group or following our Github account.
+Please send an email to acw499@qmul.ac.uk requesting access to the CTooth dataset after reading the **[Data_requisition.md](https://github.com/liangjiubujiu/CTooth/blob/main/Data_requistion.md)**.
+Our updates will be announced later on a Wechat group or via our Github account.

 ## Benchmark
 Please see the attention based tooth segmentation benckmark [here](./benchmark/readme.md)